 Mary Jane lives on the Upper West Side and enjoys cooking and travelling with her husband Bill and daughter Carmen.

-Kristina is starting her fourth year at Morningside as Co-Head teacher of the West Class!
 Kristina earned her BA in History from SUNY Purchase College and completed courses in early childhood education classes at UCLA.
-She earned her Montessori Teaching Credential from the Montessori Western Teacher Training program in Garden Grove, CA and holds an MA in Education from Pepperdine University.
-Kristina is also a certified yoga instructor and a literacy tutor.
-She proudly lives in the neighborhood, although her favorite pastime is traveling!
+She earned Montessori certification from the Montessori Western Teacher Training program in Garden Grove, CA. Kristina also holds an MA in Education from Pepperdine University.
+She is also a certified yoga instructor and a literacy tutor.
+Kristina proudly lives in the neighborhood, although her favorite pastime is traveling!

 Dedicated to the holistic nurturing of children, Kristina brings a creative, loving, and free-spirited touch to the lessons she gives and receives from her students.